Make each solution seperately.

 Place into solution A for 5-10 minutes preheated to 50°C.

 Place into solution B for 5-10 minutes preheated to 50°C.

 Rinse with tap water.

-Differentiate in solution A, controlling microscopically.
+Differentiate in solution A at room temperature, controlling microscopically.

 Wash well in running tap water to blue.